 Ok.
 There are two options: get control before the repair or repair without control.

-- To get control you have to press the vein below and above the area of damage.
+- To get control of the bleeding, you have to press the vein below and above the area of damage.
 Use whatever is possible.
 A small gauze on a stick is a good option.
 Use your assistant to press these sticks and start repairing.
 Another good option is to try to put a clamp across the area of tearing.
 The best clamp is a baby-Scatinsky clamp.
-Get one and make a good bite along the tear.
+Get one and make a good bite across the tear.
 The vein is ready to be repaired.
 What suture?
 Definitely, a Prolene one.
 What size?
 Not a small one, depending on the vein either a 4/0 or 3/0.
 What needle?
 You’d better use a big one (20 mm or 24 mm or 31 mm).
 If you have good control (i.e. with a baby-Scatinsky clamp) you may have the time to make a formal repair using a fine suture, with a relatively small needle.
 And what technique for suturing?
 A continuous one either over-and-over or two-way running, first at a horizontal mattress and then as an over-and-over.
 In case of a smaller tear, use a figure-of-eight stitch.

 After the bleeding has at least roughly stopped, put a fluffy gauze in the wound, press with a swab above and drain the area with loads of warm (almost hot) normal saline.
 Stay there and press for at least 5 minutes and then gently remove the swabs.